sql-sith/sith-source-snippets/README.md

 # Sith Snips

-This repository is a collection of code samples for various languages.
+This repository contains code samples for various languages.
 They may be illustrative, educative, practical, or broken, although the goal is to provide a structured, easy-to-use library of *runnable* code snippets.
+There is also an `info` folder for helpful technical information that isn't code.

-The full repository name is sql-sith/sith-source-snippets.git.
-The short name, Sith Snips, is different because they both seem really hard to pronounce so I want to use them both.
+The complete repository name is sql-sith/sith-source-snippets.git.
+The short name, Sith Snips, is different because they both seem really hard to pronounce, so I want to use them both.

 ## General Structure

 The repository is organized by language at the top level.
-Each language has its own directory and a specific set of conventions for adding and running snippets.
+Each language has its own directory and specific conventions for adding and running snippets.

 Here is a sample repo layout.